We use necessary cookies to make our site work. We also set analytics cookies that help us make improvements by measuring how you use the site.

-In acknowledgement of Valentine’s Day and the stark reminders all around for those who are grieving their partner, Cruse Scotland North & East Area Manager, Nicola Reed, offers some understanding and words of comfort.
+In acknowledgement of Valentine’s Day and the stark reminders all around for those who are grieving their partner, Cruse Scotland Director of Client Services, Nicola Reed, offers some understanding and words of comfort.

-Last year, between lockdowns, I took the opportunity to meet a friend for brunch.
-She was a friend who I hadn’t seen since her husband’s funeral just over a year before.
+I recently met a friend for brunch.
+She is a friend who I hadn’t seen since her husband’s funeral just over a year before.
 It was a rare trip out for her.
 She is a friend who has walked through some really painful seasons of life and to whom grief was not a new thing.
-Over the messages and conversations that we have had in those months, since his death, she has shared that nothing had prepared her for this grief – for her, it has been a pain like no other.
+Over the messages and conversations that we had in those months, since his death, she has shared that nothing had prepared her for this grief – for her, it has been a pain like no other.
 It is mental, physical, spiritual, emotional… It is exhausting.
 And it is hard.

 There is no hierarchy of grief – no grief is more, or less, important than the other.
 We cannot compare one grief to another – each grief brings a different impact and its own individual pain.